 What is the future of food safety and where do we see the industry developing in the coming years?
 How can food producers gear up for the ever-tightening demands of consumers all over the globe?

-We believe that the technology available today is breaking the traditional model of quality control focused on controlling only metallic contaminants.
+We believe that the technology available today is breaking the traditional model of quality control in food focused on controlling only metallic contaminants.
 This model was created before X-ray technology became accessible to every food producer.

 Most food producers choose to implement X-ray system as their Critical Control Point (CCP) into their new production lines as well as to replace or complement existing metal detector lines, ensuring the top safety and quality of their products.